 Item f of this condition requires design of the storm drain outfalls to avoid adverse impacts to the homeowner's association (HOA) land.
 The applicant was granted three variations for impacts to the expanded stream buffer.
-In most places, the buffer and the HOA property overlap.
+In most places, the buffer and the HOA property overlap, so please see the discussion of variations below.

 - 6. A Type II tree conservation plan shall be approved in conjunction with the detailed site plan. - 7.
-Prior to approval of the final plat of subdivision the applicant, his heirs, successors and or assignees shall pay a fee-in-lieu of parkland dedication.

-- 8. Development of the site shall be in conformance with the approved stormwater management concept plan (CSD 42317-2004-00) or any approved revision thereto. - 9.
+Prior to approval of the final plat of subdivision the applicant, his heirs, successors and or assignees shall pay a fee-in-lieu of parkland dedication. - 8.
+Development of the site shall be in conformance with the approved stormwater management concept plan (CSD 42317-2004-00) or any approved revision thereto. - 9.
 The applicant shall provide standard sidewalks along both sides of all internal roads, unless modified by DPW&T.